 Kathryn Stockett has a marvellous way of telling a story.
 What I enjoyed the most is the gradual manner in which you came to know the characters.
 There were surprises in every chapter.
 I would get an impression of a character and then learn something new which changed the way I perceived them, especially Minnie and Constantine.
 Boy, was I surprised by a few things about the two of them.

 Guess what?
 The movie was good.
 Not quite as good as the book, of course.
 But it was very good.
-I would definitely go to see it again on another cheap night at the movie theatre.
+I have watched it several times since then.
 The script writers managed to pick out quite a few of the best bits of the book and put them in the movie.
 I'm not sure I'm happy with the way they changed the Constantine story line.
 But for the most part it was very well done.
-My other pet peeve was Skeeter's hair do.
-It just didn't seem right.
-It looked far too fake.

 See the movie and read the book.
 You will enjoy them both so much.